 Description: Freesurfer is an open source software suite for processing and analyzing (human) brain MRI images.
 In the recent years, it was further optimized for ultra-high-resolution data.
 In the field of layer-fMRI it is the most often applied software package.

 Advantage: The usage is very well documented with an extensive Wiki.
 It is very robust and has a very large user-community.

 Disadvantage: It takes quite some time.
 Some people say it would have a rigid data organization.
-As a user, it’s not so straight forward to adapt/understand the algorithms and/or build your own tools, It requires a whole brain coverage, while there is not whole brain layer-fMRI acquisition protocol out there (yet).
+As a user, it’s not so straight forward to adapt/understand the algorithms and/or build your own tools.
+It requires a whole brain coverage, while there is not whole brain layer-fMRI acquisition protocol out there (yet).
 It is not straightforward to manually correct segmentation errors with a sub-voxel accuracy.

 Dependencies: Stand alone, no dependencies.
 It works well on Unix and Mac.